top of page

 ANNOUNCED ca. 2008

-Cray's TikToks often cite how special edition technology isn't as interesting as it used to be, but you can see this already starting to fade at the time.
-I really don't know why I got this 2008 Dark Knight Nokia, other than remembering that I wanted a flip phone again because of the "old school novelty."
-It was 2008 and I wanted a flip phone because I found it nostalgic.
-Half of why that's funny is because this phone is so ugly.
-The only thing that makes it a Dark Knight phone is the bat-signal engraving on the back and the Bale-era wallpapers pre-loaded onto the device.
-Looking back, this phone looked like a half-baked attempt to get rid of some stock for a phone that was likely already being phased out.
+Cray’s TikToks often cite how special edition technology today isn’t as interesting as it used to be, but this Dark Knight Edition Nokia is an example of lackluster special edition tech that came straight from the 00s.
+I really don’t know why I got this 2008 Dark Knight Nokia, other than remembering that I wanted a flip phone again because of the “old school novelty.”
+Imagine it.
+It was 2008, and I wanted a flip phone because I found it nostalgic.
+Besides the phone being ugly, the only thing that makes it a Dark Knight phone is the bat-signal engraving on the back and the Bale-era wallpapers pre-loaded onto the device.
+Looking back, this phone looked like a half-baked attempt to get rid of overstock for a phone that was likely being phased out.
 Big regret.
-This one's a flop-phone.
+This one’s a flop-phone.

 12. Motorola Droid